kahlil/hitch-hikers-guide/slides/lack-of-time.md

 ##  Lack Of Time

-You'll have to take it. <!-- .element: class="fragment" data-fragment-index="0" -->
+You'll have to make time. <!-- .element: class="fragment" data-fragment-index="0" -->

 Note:
 Henning